thebitmonk/send_post_api/docs/AccountstatApi.md

-Get All Account Stats by Group <br>
+Get All Account Stats by Group

 ### Example
 ```javascript